-JEM-Sudan is the second armed movement to renounce violence and sign a peace agreement on 6 April 2013 in Doha with the Government of Sudan on the basis of the DDPD.
-The Liberation and Justice Movement (LJM) was the first armed movement to conclude a peace deal on 14 July 2011.
+IEM-Sudan is the second armed movement to renounce violence and sign a peace agreement on 6 April 2013 in Doha with the Govpeace deal on 14 July 2011.
 M n 11 August 2014, UN-AMD Joint Special Representative Mohammed Ibn Chambas addressed members of the media in a Khartoum press conference designed to offer an update about his recent consultations with the Security Council in New York, where he briefed Council members regarding the current situation in Darfur.
-The JSR described the increase in tribal conflicts, the humanitarian situation on the ground and UNAMID's technical, logistics and programmatic support to Government institutions and civil society groups.
+The ISR described the increase in tribal conflicts, the humanitarian situation on the ground and UNAMID's technical, logistics and programmatic support to Government institutions and civil society groups.